 - 2.2 DTI of 125 horsepower – 4 times the tax of the 2.0 DTI, injection pump issues, bolt seal burns like it’s the backdrop for Hannah Montana parts, turbo and clutch gives up the spirit prematurely.
 Do yourself a favor and buy a 2.0 DTI.

-Opel Astra G General Issues
+Opel Astra G Reliability Issues

 - Petrol engines need to strictly adhere to the change interval for the timing and water pump, otherwise, it sucks.
 Take and check when the distribution was last replaced and follow the schedule closely.
 Besides that, there are general ECU, airflow meter, and coil packs issues, but nothing that will bankrupt you.